backstage/community/sigs/sig-catalog/README.md

 # SIG Catalog

-SIG Catalog covers all aspects of the systems and components related to the Software Catalog.
-This includes its backend service and corresponding frontend, including their APIs and extension points, as well as the System Entity Model.
+The Catalog SIG (Special Interest Group) covers all aspects of the systems and components related to the Software Catalog.
+This includes its backend service and related packages, as well as the corresponding frontend and related packages.
+Additionally this includes all of their relevant APIs and extension points, and the System Entity Model.

 ## Meetings

-SIG Catalog(biweekly), 16.00 Europe/Stockholm time [Convert to your time zone](https://dateful.com/convert/stockholm-sweden?t=16)
+SIG Catalog (biweekly), as 16.00 hours (4 pm) Europe/Stockholm time.
+[Convert to your time zone](https://dateful.com/convert/stockholm-sweden?t=16)

 - [Meeting Link](#TODO)
 - [Meeting Notes](#TODO) - Suggest topics for the next meeting here